haiboyulab/haiboyulab.github.io_source/index.md

 We are part of the [School of Chemistry and Molecular Bioscience](https://www.uow.edu.au/science-medicine-health/schools-entities/school-of-chemistry-and-molecular-bioscience/) at the [University of Wollongong](https://www.uow.edu.au).
 We are also affiliated with the [Molecular Horizons](https://www.uow.edu.au/research-and-innovation/our-research/research-institutes-and-facilities/molecular-horizons/) and the [Illawarra Health and Medical Research Institute](https://www.ihmri.org.au/).
 {: .welcomefont}

-Research in the lab is focused on discovering the fundamental principles of macromolecular structure and dynamics.
-We are interested in defining conformational states that are essential for function and understanding how conformational transitions couple to biological mechanisms.
+Research in our group is focused on developing and applying theoretical and computational tools to understand the structure-dynamics-function relationship in complex (bio)molecular and nanoscale systems.
+Complementary to experimental investigations, such studies can gain new insights at the atomic level into the underlying mechanism and provide necessary knowledge for molecular engineering and discovery of novel therapeutics.
 {: .welcomefont}

-We are located in Genentech Hall at the Mission Bay Campus of UCSF.
+We are located in the Molecular Horizons Building at the main campus of UOW.
 {: .welcomefont}